THE MUD HOME

 Picture

-My earthbag house took six weeks to build and cost about US$5000 to make.
+My earthbag house took six weeks to build and cost about US$5000 to make (back in 2012 in Turkey).
 Nearly all that money went on labour, the roof rafters and my beautiful juniper floorboards.
 There was no power or running water on the land.

-I didn't even know what a joist was when I started this project, so if I can do it, anyone can.
-You don't need prior knowledge.
+I didn't even know what a joist was when I started this project.
+I used to say, "If I can do it, anyone can."
+But in hindsight perhaps I think underestimated myself a bit.
+It's true, you don't need prior knowledge.
 You can learn the skills.
-But you do need determination, and some decent friends won't go amiss either.
+But you do need determination, stamina, and some decent friends won't go amiss either.

 The True Story